Even if you’ve been learning Italian for a while, you may notice that the Italian spoken in mobster movies is hard to understand.

 - Ti xe

-- you sei
+- Voi sei

 - you are

-Since this region is so close to a German language country, you will often find germanic influences, such as with trincàr, “to drink”, which is “trinken” in German.
+Since this region is so close to a German language country, you will often find germanic influences, such as with trincàr (to drink), which is trinken in German.

 The Venetian language has influenced other languages, itself.
 Here are some venetian-origin words that other languages use:

-from Arabic as-sina’ah, meaning factory
+- Arsenale, Arsenal: from Arabic as-sina’ah, meaning factory

 Even that most Italian greeting, ciao, comes from Venetian: s'ciavo (schiavo, slave), an abbreviation of s'ciavo vostro, or “your slave”, meant in the sense of “I am at your service”.